 Contributions to the Company

-The contributions made by Steve Jobs and Steve Wozniak cannot be underestimated when discussing how far Apple has come since its founding days in 1976.
-In addition to having great ideas about computers, such as creating ready-to-use systems instead of kits meant solely for hobbyists or engineers and only coming preassembled with specific capabilities directly related to people’s use cases, both co-founders also did most manual labor themselves during those early days, thus saving considerable amounts on overhead expenses!
-Through these efforts, they managed to successfully secure funding either through self-investing or obtaining outside investments throughout different stages until reaching IPO status, ultimately leading the company towards the wild success seen today.
+The contributions made by Steve Jobs and Steve Wozniak cannot be underestimated when discussing how far Apple has come since its founding in 1976.
+In addition to having great ideas about computers, such as creating ready-to-use systems instead of kits meant solely for hobbyists or engineers and only coming preassembled with specific capabilities directly related to people’s use cases, both co-founders also did most manual labor themselves during those early days, thus saving considerable amounts on overhead expenses.

 Impact of Shareholders on Apple’s Decisions

-Apple’s shareholders have a significant degree of influence on the company’s decisions.
-Major shareholders can affect decision-making processes at Apple as they own large percentages of the company’s stock, which can give them voting power when it comes to certain matters.
-As such, these major shareholders can exercise their influence over important corporate events, such as executive compensation and capital expenditure decisions.
-The actions taken by these major stakeholders can also shape investor sentiment and play an integral role in impacting strategic business decisions made by the company.
+As such, these major shareholders can exercise their influence over critical corporate events, such as executive compensation, dividend payouts, and capital expenditure decisions.
+The actions taken by these major stakeholders can also shape investor sentiment and securities allocations and play an integral role in impacting strategic business decisions made by the company.

 Conclusion

-Apple is owned by a broad base of individual shareholders, as well as institutional investors and mutual funds.
-Its shares are one of the best investments in the world due to its high profile and long history of success.
-Since its creation in 1976, Apple has seen tremendous growth, and with the help of its lauded management team, it will continue to be one of the top technology companies around for years to come.
-However, despite its wide ownership base, ultimately it is up to those at the helm of Apple — Tim Cook, CEO, and Luca Maestri, CFO— to decide how Apple’s products are designed, marketed, and sustained over time.
+With the help of its lauded management/leadership team, it will continue to be one of the top technology companies around for years with strong earnings history.
+However, despite its broad ownership base, it is up to those at the helm of Apple — Tim Cook, CEO, and Luca Maestri, CFO — to decide how Apple’s products are designed, marketed, and sustained over time.